Chapter 3 Infectious Diseases Related to Travel

 Neisseria meningitidis is a gram-negative diplococcus.
 Meningococci are classified into serogroups on the basis of the composition of the capsular polysaccharide.
-The 5 major meningococcal serogroups associated with disease are A, B, C, Y, and W-135.
+The 6 major meningococcal serogroups associated with disease are A, B, C, W, X, and Y.

 Person-to-person transmission occurs by close contact with respiratory secretions or saliva.

-Young children have the highest risk for meningococcal disease, but 60% of cases occur in adolescents and adults.
-Risk is highest in travelers to the meningitis belt who have prolonged contact with local populations during an epidemic.
-The Hajj pilgrimage to Saudi Arabia has been associated with outbreaks of meningococcal disease in returning pilgrims and their contacts.
+Outside the meningitis belt, infants have the highest rates of disease.
+In meningitis belt countries, high attack rates are seen up to 30 years of age.
+Risk for travelers is highest in people visiting meningitis belt countries who have prolonged contact with local populations during an epidemic.
+The Hajj pilgrimage to Saudi Arabia has also been associated with outbreaks of meningococcal disease in returning pilgrims and their contacts.

 Early diagnosis and treatment are critical.
 A lumbar puncture should be done to examine the cerebrospinal fluid (CSF) and perform a Gram stain.
-If possible, the lumbar puncture should be done before starting antibiotic therapy to ensure that bacteria, if any, can be cultured from CSF.
-Diagnosis is generally made by isolating N. meningitidis from blood or CSF, by detecting meningococcal antigen in CSF by latex agglutination, or by evidence of N. meningitidis DNA by PCR.
+If possible, the lumbar puncture should be done before starting antibiotic therapy to ensure that bacteria, if present, can be cultured from CSF.
+Diagnosis is generally made by isolating N. meningitidis from blood or CSF through culture, by detecting meningococcal antigen in CSF by latex agglutination, or by evidence of N. meningitidis DNA by PCR.

 The signs and symptoms of meningococcal meningitis are similar to those of other causes of bacterial meningitis, such as Haemophilus influenzae and Streptococcus pneumoniae.
 The causative organism should be identified so that the correct antibiotics can be used for treatment and prophylaxis.